poiuytrez/AndroidInAppBilling/v3/README.md

 parameters
 * success : The success callback.
 * error : The error callback.
-* productId : The in app billing porduct id (example "premium_001")
+* productId : The in app billing product id (example "premium_001")

 #### Consume
 Consume an item.
 You can consume an item that you own.
 Example of consumable items : food, additional life pack, etc. Example of non-consumable item: levels pack.
 Once an item is consumed, it is not owned anymore.